How can heirs stop a former power of attorney from misusing estate assets after death in North Carolina?

 Answer Explained

 In North Carolina, a power of attorney (POA) ends the moment the principal dies.
-Under North Carolina General Statute § 32C-3-312, any authority granted to an agent terminates on death.
-After that point, only a court-appointed personal representative (often called an executor) may handle estate assets.
+Under North Carolina General Statute § 32C-1-110(a)(1), any authority granted to an agent terminates on death.
+After that point, only a duly qualified personal representative (often called an executor or administrator) may handle probate estate assets.
 If a former agent continues to manage or withdraw funds, they act without lawful authority and may face civil liability for conversion or breach of fiduciary duty.

 Here’s how heirs can protect estate assets and stop unauthorized actions:

-• Demand an accounting.
-Once the estate enters probate, the personal representative must file an inventory and periodic accountings.
+- Demand an accounting.
+Once the estate enters probate, the personal representative must file an inventory and accountings.
 Under G.S.
 28A-17-1 and G.S.
-28A-17-3, heirs can review transactions and challenge unauthorized withdrawals.
+28A-21-1, interested persons may review filings and challenge unauthorized withdrawals through the estate proceeding.

-• Object and petition for relief.
-If the former agent served as personal representative or misapplied funds, file objections under G.S.
-28A-13-1.
+- Object and petition for relief.
+If the former agent served as personal representative or misapplied funds, file objections or seek relief in the estate proceeding.
 You may ask the court to surcharge the liable party, remove them from administration, or compel restitution.

-• Pursue civil or criminal remedies.
-Heirs can sue for conversion or breach of fiduciary duty and seek damages.
+- Pursue civil or criminal remedies.
+The personal representative may sue for conversion or breach of fiduciary duty and seek recovery for the estate.
 In severe cases, law enforcement may investigate theft or embezzlement.

 Key Steps for Heirs to Prevent POA Misuse After Death